-After the downturn in U.S.-PRC relations because of the 1989 Tiananmen crackdown, the Clinton Administration resumed high-level exchanges in 1993 and argued that "comprehensive engagement" with China advances U.S. security goals, including nonproliferation.
+After the downturn in U.S.-PRC relations because of the 1989 Tiananmen crackdown, the Clinton Administration resumed high-level exchanges in 1993 and argued that "comprehensive engagement" with China advances U.S. security goals, including weapons nonproliferation as the centerpiece of results in U.S.-PRC summits.
 President Clinton granted Jiang Zemin summits in Washington, on October 29, 1997, and in Beijing, on June 29, 1998.
 Leading up to the 1997 summit, the Administration urged China to adopt "comprehensive, nationwide regulations on nuclear export control."
 China responded by implementing a set of regulations on nuclear export controls signed by Premier Li Peng on September 10, 1997.
 The regulations permit nuclear exports to only facilities under IAEA safeguards.
 China also joined the Zangger Committee (on nuclear trade) on October 16, 1997.
 Then, China issued new export control regulations on dual-use nuclear items on June 17, 1998.
 The 1998 summit in Beijing produced an agreement on non-targeting nuclear weapons, and joint statements on South Asia and on biological weapons.
 But China refused to join the MTCR, saying that it was "actively studying" whether to join.